3 overlooked facts about the post-pandemic Experience Economy

 Many companies keep on focusing on their product, improving its features, its price or any other characteristic, but the truth is, there has been a huge shift in consumer trends, and not only in the experience economy but in any market or sector you may come up with.
 It is not that much about the product anymore; it is about the experience around it.
 People talk about the time value of money, but there is in fact a money value of time.

 Now that we are going through this pandemic; an unexpected and disruptive event that is changing our lifestyles and habits, we all miss our freedom, our trips, or our experiences.
-I am pretty sure that now that most of us are stuck at home, you have also been reminiscing on the days that you used to spend together with your family in your favourite theme park or those mornings when you would meet your friend at the cafe and spend hours talking.
-All of those little things that used to put such a big smile on our face.
+Pretty sure that now that most of us are stuck at home, you have also been reminiscing on the days that you used to spend together with your family in your favourite theme park or those mornings when you would meet your friend at the cafe and spend hours talking.
+All of those little things that used to put such a big smile on our faces.
 Because, at the end of the day, that is what matters the most; all the memories and experiences that bring happiness to us.
-And, that is exactly what the experience economy revolves around.
+And, that is exactly what the Experience Economy revolves around.

 According to an Eventbrite study, more than 3 in 4 millennials would choose to spend money on a desirable experience or event over buying something desirable, and 55% of millennials say they are spending more on events and live experiences than ever before.